confidential-computing/twi-wimse/draft-ccc-wimse-twi-extensions.md

 ## Secure Key Storage & Cryptographic Operations

 With TEEs, a Workload’s private keys and sensitive cryptographic operations (such as signing or validating tokens) can be isolated from the hosting environment, reducing the risk of key leakage even if the hosting environment is compromised.
-(For instance, the WIMSE token — be it a JWT or an X.509 certificate — can be generated and signed within a TEE, ensuring that the proof-of-possession mechanism remains intact.)
+(For instance, the WIMSE token — be it a WIT or an X.509 certificate — can be generated and signed within a TEE, ensuring that the proof-of-possession mechanism remains intact.)

 ## Enhanced Bootstrapping with Attestation

-Strengthening the initial bootstrapping process.
-A TEE can enable hardware-based Remote Attestation, proving that a Workload is running in a secure, isolated environment.
-This attestation could be used as an additional factor during Workload Credential provisioning, ensuring that only Workloads running in a TEE and matching the Workload Credential issuer's attestation policies receive valid credentials.
+Strengthening the initial bootstrapping process: a TEE can enable hardware-based Remote Attestation, proving that a Workload is running in a secure, isolated environment.
+This attestation could be used as an additional factor during Workload Credential provisioning, ensuring that only Workloads running in a TEE and matching the Workload Credential issuer's attestation policies receive valid Credentials.

 ## Protected Credential Exchange